 Transport in Nepal

-You can move around the country by local buses, tourist buses or taking local flight.
+You can move around the country by local buses, tourist buses or taking local flights.
 Flying is the most expensive and the fastest way of getting around.
 From Kathmandu you can fly to Lukla (the start of Everest Base Camp trek), Pokhara, Local flights are not cheap, for a 30-minute flight from Kathmandu to Pokhara you pay US$100.
 To fly from Kathmandu to Lukla (the start of Everest Base Camp trek) will cost you US$160 one way for a 45-minute flight.
-The flight has a bad fame because the runaway in Lukla is listed as one of the most dangerous runaways in the world.
+The flight has bad fame because the runaway in Lukla is listed as one of the most dangerous runways in the world.
 We’ve taken this flight twice it’s quite an experience especially the landing and taking off from Lukla.
 Here is our video about the flight.

 Local buses and minibuses go pretty much everywhere.
 They’re very cheap, you pay about US$1 per hour of driving.
 The main drawback of taking a local bus is time, it takes ages to get somewhere even if the place is only 100km away.
 First, they wait when the bus gets full.
 Second, they stop a lot to pick up and drop off passengers and goods.
 Third, they make one of two long stops for lunch, 30 minutes each.
 Most of the time they play loudly Nepalese or Indian music nonstop for 4-5 hours.
 Taking a local bus is an experience on its own.